amiaopensource/av-python-carpentry/setup.md

 Browse to the environment file you downloaded.
 It will probably be in your Downloads folders as `***_env.yaml`.

 Click the Import button wait while Anaconda Navigator downloads and installs the packages for the workshop.

+## Downloading the Workshop Files

+Download all of the files from this [Google Drive](https://drive.google.com/drive/u/0/folders/1QqII7T8oRvwAVdBmZjcNh5DlDc93tR6s), unzip them, and move them to your Desktop.

 ## Summary